-The dataset and the codebook can be downloaded below and used for research purposes.
 A full version of the dataset including all corresponding online and offline sources can be obtained by scholars upon request to C-REX.
 Moreover, we invite people to critically assess the coding of the incidents and to suggest new incidents for future updated versions of the dataset.

 What kind of information is in the dataset?

 The dataset currently comprises 578 incidents, including 190 deadly incidents causing 303 deaths.
 The dataset provides extensive information about each incident, including all corresponding sources.
 Each incident has been coded on a range of variables, including time and location, perpetrator and victim characteristics, organizational affiliation, weapon type, and number of casualties.

 The dataset includes only incidents whose target selection – minority groups, political adversaries, or the government – is based on right-wing beliefs.

 The dataset focuses only on the most severe types of incidents.
 This includes (1) attacks with a lethal or near fatal outcome, (2) attacks involving the active use of deadly weapons, (3) and extensive plots and preparations for armed struggle.

 A majority of incidents are based on online newspaper articles.
 Other key sources include activist autobiographies, official and unofficial RTV chronologies and datasets, anti-fascist blogs and bulletins, personal communication with RTV experts, court documents, online videos, and some secondary literature.

 Are all relevant incidents included?